 Other Ways of Getting Around Madrid

-Though the Madrid metro is an excellent way to get around Madrid, if you spend all your time underground you'll never realise just how close together many of these sights actually are (ignore the Madrid metro map for judging these distances - they aren't to scale).
+Though the Madrid metro is an excellent way to get around Madrid, if you spend all your time underground you'll never realize just how close together many of these sights actually are (ignore the Madrid metro map for judging these distances; they aren't to scale).